jupyter/nbgrader/CONTRIBUTING.md

 ## JavaScript dependencies

 For the time being, we are committing JavaScript dependencies to the repository as that makes installation much easier.
+However there is an unbundled dependency on PhantomJS that must be installed separately.
+If you have `npm` installed, you can install PhantomJS by running:

+    npm install phantomjs

 If you need to add a new library, or update the version of a library, you will need to have `npm` installed (on OS X, you can install it with Homebrew, and on Linux, you can install it with the relevant package manager).
 Modify the [bower.json](bower.json) file in the root of the repository and then run: